 The purpose of Expressive Arts therapies is to provide teens with alternative methods of expression that reaffirms their emotional experiences, and provides new perspectives relative to their thought processes.
 Through art, music, dance/movement, drama, cinema, biblio, written and narrative therapies, youth can utilize creative ways to communicate difficult thoughts and feelings that they might not otherwise be able to articulate.
 As a result of these interventions, youth begin to re-experience emotional material in a more present and tangible way that allows for corrective experiences within the creative work itself.
-Paradigm Malibu utilizes therapists, to evoke and process material gleaned from creative expression.
+Paradigm Treatment utilizes therapists, to evoke and process material gleaned from creative expression.
 Learn more here!

 Some people love the process of making art, while others can be intimidated by the process.
 The latter have often times had bad experiences in school or other settings where their efforts were judged in a way that was unkind and/or unproductive.
 Art Therapy however, is not about creating art for art’s sake and there are certainly no judgments.
-At Paradigm Malibu, Art Therapy is utilized to improve and enhance the physical, mental and emotional well-being of teen participants.
+At Paradigm Treatment, Art Therapy is utilized to improve and enhance the physical, mental and emotional well-being of teen participants.
 Extensive research in the field confirms that the creative process involved in artistic self-expression helps adolescents resolve conflicts and problems, develop interpersonal skills, manage impulses, reduce stress, increase self-esteem, improve self-awareness, and achieve insight.

 Art therapy integrates the fields of human development, visual art, and the creative process with models of counseling and psychotherapy.
 When it comes to teen emotional health therapy, art has specifically demonstrated its effectiveness in the treatment of mental and behavioral health issues, substance abuse and addictions, family and relationship issues, social and emotional difficulties, trauma and loss, physical, cognitive, and neurological problems, and psychosocial difficulties.
 The intra-psychic materials evoked through the use of art, are frequently folded in to an adolescent’s comprehensive treatment plan and explored through additional modalities of treatment.
 Learn more here.

-At Paradigm Malibu, the Drama Therapist most often works in a group process to recreate different individual, family and social dynamics as they emerge in treatment.
+At Paradigm Treatment, the Drama Therapist most often works in a group process to recreate different individual, family and social dynamics as they emerge in treatment.
 Drama therapy narratives are guided by the youth in treatment and are remarkable opportunities for corrective emotional experiences of past events.
 Drama therapy sessions build on and enhance important work being done through additional treatment modalities.